Data Protection Information

 Online Ticketing

 If you would like to buy a ticket online, we need your contact details and email address.
 These will be used to create the invoice for the ticket purchase and to send you the link to download the ticket.
-Please use your personal Messe Login to enter your data.
+Please use your personal User Account to enter your data.
 In the interest of data economy, your data is stored there once and can then be used for many applications.
-In addition, the email address is verified via Messe Login to ensure that the owner of the email address wishes to order the ticket.
+In addition, the email address is verified via User Account to ensure that the owner of the email address wishes to order the ticket.
 The legal basis for this is point (b) of Article 6 (1) GDPR.

 Voucher exchange